algo-direct/orderbook/README.md

 # How to run intergration tests
 `docker compose run --rm intergration_tests`

-# How to run build
+# How to build
 `docker compose build`

+# How to run
+`docker compose up`

+It will run the Simulator and OrderBook, live book is visible at localhost:48022

 # How to edit code in `vscode`
 * Clone git repo